kk7nc/Text_Classification/README.rst

 Capitalization
 ---------------

-Text and document data points have a diversity of capitalization to form a sentence; substantially, several sentences together create a document.
-The most common approach of capitalization method could be to reduce everything to lower case.
-This technique makes all words in text and document in same space, but it is caused to a significant problem for meaning of some words such as "US" to "us" which first one represent the country of United States of America and second one is pronouns word; thus, for solving this problem, we could use slang and abbreviation converters.
+Sentences can contain a mixture of uppercase and lower case letters.
+Multiple sentences make up a text document.
+To reduce the problem space, the most common approach is to reduce everything to lower case.
+This brings all words in a document in same space, but it often changes the meaning of some words, such as: "US" to "us" where first one represents the United States of America and second one is a pronoun.
+To solve this, slang and abbreviation converters can be applied.

 .. code:: python